pkholland/anon/README.md

 Anon is currenty HIGHLY experimental and is unlike other service designs in many ways.
 For example, it is currently all written in C++.
-The name "anon" comes from the first two goals, and is the word "anon", meaning something like "again", not an abreviation for "anonymous".
+The name "anon" comes from the first two goals, and is the word *anon*, meaning something like "again".
+It's not an abreviation for "anonymous".

 A common problem in some server designs is one that I'll call the "infinite queue" problem.
 It can be seen when the Service design has components that look something